Chapter 31 BWV 122 Das neugeborne Kindelein

 The theme of the work is that of the Baby Child, brought into the world to protect and offer us salvation.
 Consider for a moment how this iconic image might be reflected musically; perhaps through traditional 'pastorale-type' scenes of peace and goodwill?
 Or through the gentleness of the Infant Child, carrying with it the mercy of God and all hopes for the salvation of mankind?
 It is worth giving some thought to these themes and what cultural significance they have for us personally because when we examine Bach's interpretation, we may discover it to be nothing like our expectations!

-But then Bach continues to surprise his audience and produce the unforeseen.
+But then Bach continues to surprise his audience, almost always producing the unforeseen.

 A second observation may have little significance; nevertheless it is striking how similar the very first ritornello motive is to that of C 93, the sixth of the cycle.
 Both are in minor keys, both in triple rhythms and both use an idea which takes the same three notes of the scale (the 5th, 6th and 5th) thence proceeding to an upward leap.
 The earlier fantasia develops the idea of complete trust in God----he who does so will not build his house upon sand.
 The fantasia from C 122 places the emphasis upon the Child Christ, renewing the year for Christians upon the earth.
 There remains a common underlying theme of trust in Divinity and the protection to be gained from it.